perina98/automated_modified_pcap_detection/README.md

 Requirements for this scipts are the following:

 ```
-capinfos
+capinfos (Included in Wireshark)
-python 3.8 or higher
+python 3.8 or higher with pip
 sqlalchemy v2.0.9
 scapy v2.5.0
 pyyaml v6.0